-The danger in working on this is if your dog doesn't get the treat right away she may get more frusturated and grab harder for it the next time.
+The danger in working on this is if your dog doesn't get the treat right away, she may get more frustrated and grab harder for it the next time.

 If you use the technique I will describe, to avoid getting your dog frustrated you will want to start with feeding her the treat for all but the most rough grabs (say one in 5) and then gradually start getting pickier as she improves.

 This will go faster if you feed her kibble by hand (no tricks required) using the following technique:

 - Get her food bowl with kibble in it.

 - Hold out a piece of kibble in a way that you can keep it if she bites down hard.